TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 ..  versionadded:: 13.1
     A site set can be used as :ref:`TypoScript provider <t3coreapi:site-sets-typoscript>`.

-Put a basic TypoScript configuration in a file called :file:`setup.typoscript` in the folder of the site set you created in step :ref:`minimal-extension-siteset`:
+Create a file called :file:`setup.typoscript` containing basic TypoScript configuration in the folder of the site set you created in step :ref:`minimal-extension-siteset`:

 ..  literalinclude:: _minimal.typoscript